Construction Projects

 Project Description

 This project involves improvements to a number of Richmond bridges.
 The scope of work includes the installation of barriers, railings and signage.
 Sidewalk, pavement and utility repairs will also be part of the project scope.
 Bridges have been prioritized through condition and public safety assessments.
-The bridges to be repaired or replaced include the Bird Road Bridge and West Dike Trail Bridge.
+This year, Bird Road bridge is planned to be upgraded.

 Location